Understanding Lung Cancer Risk Factors: What You Need to Know

-According to the International Agency for Research on Cancer (IARC), a large percent of these deaths occur in countries with weak health care systems around the world (using the GLOBOCAN 2020 estimates of cancer incidence and mortality).
+According to the International Agency for Research on Cancer (IARC), a large percentage of these deaths occur in countries with weak healthcare systems around the world (using the GLOBOCAN 2020 estimates of cancer incidence and mortality).

 Informing people about the symptoms to look for and how they could be at risk can help with early diagnosis rather than detecting the condition at very late stages when little can be done to save life.

-Therefore, developing any of these symptoms should prompt you seek medical attention urgently for tests.
+Therefore, developing any of these symptoms should prompt you to seek medical attention urgently for tests.

 •Smoking tobacco is the biggest cause of lung cancer in most parts of the world